JWST-ERS1386-AMI/SAMpy/README.md

 # SAMpy
 A Fourier-Plane Pipeline for NIRISS AMI Data (and more!)

-See Sallum & Eisner 2017 for a description of the pipeline that has morphed into SAMpy, through the work of several contributors (including, but not limited to the following who are listed alphabetically):
+See Sallum & Eisner 2017 for a description of the pipeline that has morphed into SAMpy, and some 2022 SPIE proceedings (once they exist).
+This came together thanks to several people (including, but not limited to the following alphabetical list):

 - Josh Eisner
 - Kenzie Lach